 You can create visibility rules that will determine when this component is visible and able to be interacted with.

-Usually, if your button changes some data that is displayed in the Space, you'll want to refresh the data.
-After Submitting options allow you to refresh the data of any component in the Space.
+Usually, if your import changes some data that is displayed in the Space, you'll want to refresh the data.
+On Submit: Refresh Component options allow you to refresh the data of any component in the Space.
+Simply select the component to refresh from the dropdown.
+When the submission from your button is successfully complete, the selected component will refresh and display any changes to its data.

 Here you can see design attributes and set how overflow content is displayed.